 Serve buffalo chicken dip warm with veggies, tortilla chips, crackers, and/or baguette slices.

 - I used a sharp cheddar and grated it myself.
 You could try something else like a spicy Tex-Mex cheese blend or Colby-Jack cheese if you're feeling adventurous.

-- You can skip the microwave cheese softening step if you take the cream cheese out of the fridge and let it soften for 30+ minutes.
+- You can skip the microwave cheese softening step if you take the cream cheese out of the fridge and let it soften for an hour+.

 - This dip isn't crazy spicy or anything, but you can definitely adjust the hot sauce quantity to your tastes.
-I used Frank's Original Hot Sauce.
-Be careful - some of their products are way spicier than that one.
+I used Frank's Original Hot Sauce (be aware that some of their products are way spicier than that one).